Case Study: Ministry Of Defence

 The Challenge

-– Encourage Self-Expression: Allow women to express both their professional and personal identities.
+– Encourage Authentic Expression: Allow women to express both their professional and personal identities.

-– Provide Role Models: Highlight diverse female leaders to inspire and guide others in the organisation.
+– Highlight Role Models: Present diverse female leaders to inspire and guide others within the organisation.

-– Enhance Internal Culture: Create a more inclusive environment where individuality is celebrated.
+– Enhance Internal Culture: Cultivate an environment where individuality is celebrated, enhancing internal culture.

-– Create a Visual Symbol: Provide a unifying moment that sparks conversations about gender equality and diversity.
+– Create a Visual Symbol: Create visual symbols that initiate conversations about gender equality and diversity.

-– Inspire Leadership Commitment: Encourage executives to commit to meaningful change for women in the organisation.
+– Inspire Leadership Commitment: Motivate executives to champion meaningful changes benefiting women in the organisation.

 Featuring Inspirational Women